uppedtrout/Better-config/README.md

 DINGIR XUL girbi mu unna te
 I minabi-ene tashbi aba aba-andibbi-esh!
 And this they would chant over a doll of wax as it was burning in their wicked cauldrons.
-And in these things they took great delight, and still do where they are to be found at theirDownloaded from www.holybooks.com shrines of loathsomeness.
+And in these things they took great delight, and still do where they are to be found at their shrines of loathsomeness.
 And I have seen the lands of farmers ravaged by their evil spells, scorched black by flame and burning embers that descend from the sky.
 And that is the Sign that they have been